 The main functional requirements for the central orchestrator are:

-- Application deployment at edge sites: When deploying applications, the central orchestrator uses declarative specifications to ensure that all needed configuration, secrets, certificates, tenant configurations and images are installed at the site.
+- Application deployment at edge sites: When deploying applications, the central orchestrator uses declarative specifications to ensure that all needed configurations, secrets, certificates, tenant configurations, and images are installed at the site.
 These specifications describe the desired states of edge sites, which the orchestrator then tries to achieve and maintain.
 Fine-grained declarative policies control where the applications are placed.

 - Central monitoring of the edge sites: Operations teams need a central view of the application health on all sites, proactive monitoring needs to be in place to detect issues on sites, and in the case of issues, drill-down tools need to be in place to understand the underlying problems.

 - Edge multi-tenancy: Different organizations might need to share the edge resources.
 Therefore, the central orchestrator needs to have an efficient mechanism to separate the resources on the edge sites across the organizations.

 - Distributed secrets management: Secrets such as keys, passwords, and certificates need to be centrally managed but distributed to the edge sites in a secure manner.
 The security mechanisms also need to ensure that secrets are kept secure at the edge sites.
 Central threat mechanisms need to be in place as well (for example, an operation to lock down an edge site to protect the data on the site).